 To put this in perspective, at diagnosis more than half of patients have metastatic disease, meaning the tumor has spread outside of the pancreas.
 About 20 percent have early stage disease.
 Depending on overall health and other factors, these patients have surgery as a first line of treatment, and receive adjuvant (after surgery) chemotherapy.
 The remaining 25 to 30 percent of patients have traditionally fallen into a cohort of patients that were traditionally tough to treat surgically.
 Although the cancer had not yet spread outside of the pancreas to distant organs, the tumor was often deemed too difficult to remove.
 “These are the patients that have borderline resectable or locally advanced disease and it was very frustrating from a surgical perspective,” Chabot says.
 “We knew the tumor hadn’t spread, but we couldn’t get to it.
 It was challenging.”

-But it’s a challenge that was in dire need of a potential solution.
+But it’s a challenge that is in dire need of a potential solution.
 “There is no doubt that pancreatic cancer is tough to treat, but we are moving the needle in the right direction as we learn more about how we could potentially help these patients,” Chabot explains.
 “And too many patients with pancreatic cancer still aren’t getting the help they need.
 Some may never even meet with a surgeon, even if they are potential candidates.”

 The Importance of an Experienced Pancreatic Team